 This little stove-top pot is the closest I can find to our old red model.
 These are great because you don’t need filter papers, just coffee and a heat source, be that a campfire, primus stove or hostel kitchen stove.

-There are many more travel coffee makers, single-serve machines and pour-over coffee devices on the market, I’m adding to this post all the time as my research turns them up.
-For us, for now, the best travel coffee maker is our Aeropress, but it’s not the one we use at home, we use the little percolator pot on the hob, or even a simple over-cup Vietnamese coffee maker.
-We hope you found our round-up on best travel coffee maker for your style of travel useful.
-In certain countries, for instance Malaysia, India or Sri Lanka, it’s incredibly hard to find a good coffee without pre-added powdered milk and sugar.
-These little beauties get your day off to a much better start than a glass of water and a paracetamol, which has been my enforced coffee substitute from time to time.
+The best travel coffee maker for you will depend on your tastes, needs, destinations, and style of travel.
+There are many more travel coffee makers, single-serve machines, and pour-over coffee devices on the market, I’m adding to this post all the time as my research turns them up.
+For us, for now, the best travel coffee maker is our Aeropress, but it’s not the one we use at home, we use the little percolator pot on the hob, our pour-over Bodum, or even a simple over-cup Vietnamese-style coffee maker.
+We hope you found our round-up on travel coffee makers useful.
+In certain countries, for instance, Malaysia, India, or Sri Lanka, it’s incredibly hard to find a good coffee without pre-added powdered milk and sugar.
+These little beauties get your day off to a much better start than a glass of water and paracetamol, which has been my enforced coffee substitute from time to time.
 Enjoy your coffee!

 I know this is a 2-year-old post but I was searching around for some unique coffee maker designs and ran into this post.
 I love the idea of french press coffee mugs because it’s a really fast and easy way to make a quality cup of coffee.
 I use to work at Starbucks and I’m a be honest, the coffee we mass produced there, didn’t have the rich taste of flavor compared to even a french pressed coffee.
 I cannot drink coffee unless it was made right.
 From steaming the milk properly, quing the shots to perfection, and pouring all the content together has to be done right otherwise I just can’t enjoy my cup coffee.
 I got a portable espresso machine and it’s okay but it’s nowhere near perfect.
 It’s one of those items that get the job done but could be better.
 Nice post and thanks for the recommendations!